gqmaguirejr/Canvas-tools/README.md

 ```

+### Output
-Output: the custom data associated with the name space and scope for each user in the selected course
+the custom data associated with the name space and scope for each user in the selected course

 Examples:
 ```bash